 Nikolai Astrup: Visions of Norway is organized by the Clark Art Institute, Williamstown, Massachusetts, in cooperation with KODE Art Museums and Composer Homes, Bergen, the Savings Bank Foundation DNB, and Prince Eugen’s Waldemarsudde.
 It is guest curated by independent scholar MaryAnne Stevens.

-Nikolai Astrup: Visions of Norway is generously supported by the Savings Bank Foundation DNB.
-Additional support is provided by Richard and Carol Seltzer and Diane and Andreas Halvorsen.
-The exhibition catalogue has been published with generous support from the Savings Bank Foundation DNB and additional support from the Asbjorn Lunde Foundation.
+The exhibition is generously supported by the Savings Bank Foundation DNB.
+Significant funding is provided by the Asbjorn Lunde Foundation, Inc. with additional support from Richard and Carol Seltzer, Diane and Andreas Halvorsen, and the Norwegian Consulate General, New York.
+The exhibition catalogue has been published with generous support from the Savings Bank Foundation DNB and additional support from the Asbjorn Lunde Foundation, Inc.